Adapter Training¶

 .

 Besides this, we only have to make sure that the task adapter and prediction head are activated so that they are used in every forward pass.
-There are two ways to specify the adapter modules to be used.
-Either we can pass the parameter adapter_names
+To specify the adapter modules to use, we can use the model.set_active_adapters()

 model.set_active_adapters(task_name)